leapmotion/LeapUnrealModules/README.md

 # LeapUnrealModules
 Leap UE4 modules and examples.
-Drag and drop content for your leap needs.
-Depends on the plugin found under https://github.com/leapmotion/LeapUnreal
+Drag and drop content for your Leap needs.
+_NOTE: Depends on the LeapUnreal plugin found under https://github.com/leapmotion/LeapUnreal_

 ## Setup